Zonotora/mindpalace/src/pages/distributed-systems.md

 ### Replicated-write protocols
 In replicated-write protocols we forward an update to several replicas at the same time which makes ordering more difficult.

+## Causal consistency
+In causal consistency, writes that are casually related must be seen by all processes in the same order.
+However, concurrent messages may be seen in different order on different machines.

+## Eventual consistency
+Eventual consistency is a client centric consistency model.
+In eventual consistent data stores, data may be inconsistent between replicas at specific time instants, but will converge to the same ordering over time in the absence of updates. **Write-write** conflicts are unusual while **read-write** conflicts are more common.

 # Fault tolerance
 https://en.wikipedia.org/wiki/Fault_tolerance